isaaclab_rl

 Returns:

-A tuple containing the augmented observation and action tensors.
+A tuple containing the augmented observation dictionary and action tensors.
 The tensors can be None, if their respective inputs are None.

 mirror_loss_coeff: float#